5.0Top-rated on the athenahealth Marketplace · 45+ reviews

 The product.

-CarePilot is the system of action for athenahealth practices.
+CarePilot is the clinical action platform for athenahealth practices.
 The EHR is the system of record; it remembers.
 CarePilot does: it writes the note, places the codes, drafts the orders, and clears the inbox, inside athenaOne, with the clinician signing everything that matters.
-Four surfaces (Scribe, Coder, Script, Inbox) and one copilot, Amelia, inside all four.
+Four surfaces ( Scribe , Coder , Script , Inbox ) and one copilot, Amelia , inside all four.

 Scribe writes the visit note in real time, to discrete athenaOne fields.
 Coder surfaces ICD-10 and CPT codes in-visit, attached to the right problems.
 Script drafts the orders and prescriptions the conversation just produced.
 Inbox clears results, refills, and messages with the clinician in control.
 Amelia is the copilot inside every surface: chart lookups, dose checks, and drafting without a context switch.